lobsters/lobsters/README.md

     lobsters$ rails db:schema:load
     ```

-* On your production server, copy `config/initializers/production.rb.sample`
-  to `config/initalizers/production.rb` and customize it with your site's
-  `domain` and `name`.
-(You don't need this on your dev machine).
+* Define your site's name and default domain, which are used in various places,
+in `config/site.yml`.

 * Put your site's custom CSS in `app/assets/stylesheets/local`.